Questions and Answers About Your Personal Injury Case

 Q: What can I do to convince the insurance company that my claim is valid?

-As stated above, the most important thing you can do is to recover as quickly as possible from your injury.
+As stated above, the most important thing you can do is to prioritize your health and to document all activities relevant to your case.
 Insurance company personnel tend to believe those people who actively try to recover from their injuries.
-Also, insurance companies believe those people who can document their injuries through medical bills, credible medical reports and accurate lost wage information that is neither exaggerated nor subject to dispute and interpretation.
+Also, insurance companies find credible those people who can document their injuries through medical bills, credible medical reports, and accurate lost wage information that is neither exaggerated nor subject to dispute and interpretation.

 Q: When will my case settle?

 It is impossible in the early stages of a personal injury claim to predict when that particular claim will actually settle.
-Some cases settle in a matter of months after the injury while others can take years to get to settlement or trial.
+Some cases settle in a matter of months while others can take years to get to settlement or to trial.

 Q: How much is my case worth?

-- The actual amount of all of your medical bills.
+- The actual amount of all of your past, present, and future medical bills

-- How much income and other employment benefits were lost as a result of your injury.
+- How much income and other employment benefits were lost and may be lost as a result of your injury

 - Whether or not any aspect of your injuries are permanent.
-This would also include permanent disfigurement such as scars, blemishes and other disfigurement characteristics.
+This would also include permanent disfigurement—scars, blemishes, etc.—and permanent immobility/incapacity

 Q: After the insurance company and my attorney agree upon settlement, how long will it take to get my money?